History of San Antonio in Timeline

 July 5, 2015: Missions Named UNESCO World Heritage Site

-December 22, 2015: Toyota Field Sold and Agreement with Spurs Sports
+December 22, 2015: Sale of Toyota Field and S.T.A.R.
+Soccer Complex

 2015: Bicycle Friendly Community Designation

-San Antonio was designated a bronze-level "Bicycle Friendly Community" in 2015 by the League of American Bicyclists.
+In 2015, San Antonio was designated a bronze-level "Bicycle Friendly Community" by the League of American Bicyclists.

-2016: San Antonio FC Begin Play
+2016: San Antonio FC Begins Play

 In 2016, San Antonio scored a 90 out of 100 in its treatment of the LGBT community.